Likenttt/Likenttt/README.md

 ## Let me make a brief introduction for this guy

-- He's born a farmer at a rural but scenery area in the center of China.
+- He's born a farmer at a rural but scenic area in the center of China.
 Unfortunately he had to leave his beloved hometown for further education and a living when growing up.
 - He's still a young man running towards his prime now.
-- He's a bachelor.
-- He used to work in Xiaomi Corp. as a software development engineer(with expertise in CRUD).
+- He used to work for Xiaomi Corp. as a software development engineer(with expertise in CRUD).
 - He's keen on money(but takes personal liberty as the first class).
 - He's been working for himself in his tiny company for 6 months.
 He looks really enjoyed.
 - He is good at mandarin.
 English as his second language, intermediate level.